-Part-time employees who are required to work on a paid holiday will be compensated at two and one-half $(2 \ 1/2)$ the regular straight time hourly rate for actual hours worked.
+Part time employees who are required to work on a paid holiday will be compensated at one and one-half times (1 1⁄2) the regular straight time hourly rate for actual hours worked.
+A part time employee who is required to stay, as defined by Article 22, on a paid holiday shall be compensated at two (2) times the regular straight time hourly rate for actual hours worked for all hours in which they were obligated to remain at work.

-Part-time employees who are not required to work will receive one (1) day's compensation based on the language in the Employment Standards Act.
+Part-time employees who are not required to work on a paid holiday will receive no additional compensation.